fcipaq/picohero_pplib/README.md

 - analog control stick, 3 buttons and on/off switch
 - 3W speaker
 - micro SD card slot tied via SPI (for space constraints it’s push/pull so a it’s a little fiddly to remove the SD card)
-- dimenstions: 136mm x 60mm x 12mm; weight: 100g including 600 mAh battery
+- dimensions: 136mm x 60mm x 12mm; weight: 100g including 600 mAh battery
-- optional charging circuitry when using a RPi Pico module without charger logic.
+- optional charging circuitry when using a RPi Pico module without builtin charger.

 I originally intended to call the handheld *Pico Pad* – however a Czech company was a couple days faster.